 Along with other reserves in the area, the park encompasses the remains of the unique natural heritage of this part of New Zealand.

 History and culture

-The areas protected by the Kaimai Mamaku Forest Park are significant to the iwi of Tainui, Takitimu and Mataatua waka.
+The areas protected by the Kaimai Mamaku Conservation Park are significant to the iwi of Tainui, Takitimu and Mataatua waka.

 To early Maori inhabitants and later Europeans, the Kaimai mountain range formed a barrier between the Bay of Plenty and Waikato regions.
 Traversed by rough tramping routes and later by access tracks for the logging and gold mining industries, the Kaimai range now features over 360 km of walking and tramping tracks.

 Far back in time Mount Te Aroha, the highest point in the Kamai Mamuku Conservation Park (952 m), gained its name in Maori legend.
 One story tells how the Arawa chief, Kahumatamomoe was on his way home from visiting a kinsman at Kaipara.
 As was the habit of this explorer, he ascended to the highest possible point along the way.
 As he stood on top of the mountain, he decided to name it “Aroha ki tai”.
 This was an expression of his love for his father, who was buried on Mount Moehau and his family who lived at Maketu.
 There are other legends relating to the naming of the mountain.

 Te Aroha township was developed during the 1880s as a spa town and there are 22 springs in the area, 15 of which are hot.
 The domain at Te Aroha still retains the look of Edwardian times and visitors can experience stepping back in time.
 Many of the old bathhouse buildings remain and the formal gardens have only been altered slightly.